 The mission of this unit is to develop this material as a prototype for a rational design of catalysts by studying the interplay between composition and structural parameters and the catalytic properties of npAu.

-The mission is, the correlation between:
+The mission is, to understand the correlation between:

 •the composition of the surface (bimetallic effects and later metal-oxide deposit) and the catalytic performance (activity, selectivity, stability)